charlesone/Kaldanes/README.md

     added to the Application during this compilation process under terms of your choice, provided you also meet the terms and conditions of the Application license.

-There are currently three C++ source code files and four C++ header files in this collection:
+There are currently six C++ source code files and eight C++ header files in this collection:

 1. SortBench.cpp - a benchmark application for measuring the performance (clock time) of various kinds of template sort methods (selection, shell, insertion, merge and quick sorts,